 TATTOO PRACTITIONERS IN THE VISAYAS

 Patik is the most familiar preconquest Filipino word for “tattoo”.
 It is a Visayan term that means “to strike, mark, or print”.
-And it was the 16th-century Spaniards who named the Visayans — or more correctly, the Bisaya or Bisayans — as the Pintados, which means “the painted ones”.
+And it was the 16th-century Spaniards who named the Visayans — correctly, the Bisaya — as the Pintados, which means “the painted ones”.

 THE ISLAS DE LOS PINTADOS

-The Spaniards were also the ones who christened the Visayan Archipelago or the Kabisayaan as the Islas de los Pintados, which is now the modern-day Bohol, Cebu, Leyte, Masbate, Negros, Panay, and Samar Islands.
-Hence, this resulted in the popularization of the precolonial Philippine tattoos with the Bisayans and the Visayan Archipelago.
+The Spaniards were also the ones who christened the Visayan Archipelago — aptly, the Kabisayaan — as the Islas de los Pintados, which is now the modern-day Bohol, Cebu, Leyte, Masbate, Negros, Panay, and Samar islands.
+Hence, this resulted in the popularization of the precolonial Philippine tattoos in the Kabisayaan.

 A WIDESPREAD PRACTICE